We were asked to perform the structural integrity and fatigue life of an original and modified longwall mining relay bar.

 The modified design, which included extending the doubler closer to the end of relay bar, resulted in a movement of stress concentration to a new location.
 Although located in a region of lower total deflection, the primary membrane stress still exists and causes high stresses at the end of the extended doubler plates.

 Finite element analysis results determined the maximum stress and larger section of high stress is located on the bottom plate instead of the upper plate as seen in the original design.
-To reduce the stress in this location, the center vertical stiffener was extended to the solid section at the end of the relay bar and an analysis was run that indicated a substantial reduction in stress at this location.
+To reduce the stress in this location, the center vertical stiffener was extended to the solid section at the end of the relay bar.
+The analysis of this configuration showed a substantial reduction in stress at this location.